open-slicer/cell/docs/index.md

 # Introduction

 Welcome to the Cell documentation.
 Currently, it's expected that Cell's API will change _a lot_; it's in early stages.
-This manual should act as developers' documentation for **API v2**, available at the `/api/v2` endpoint.
+This manual should act as developers' documentation for **API v2**, but also a reference for contributors to Cell.

 API v1 is deprecated and isn't available in Cell.